aplteam/Cider/mkdocs/docs/api.md

 ## :fontawesome-solid-code: AddAlias

-    {r}←AddAlias(folder alias)
+    {r}←AddAlias( alias)

 Where

--   `folder`  is a path to a project folder
+-   `projectpath` is a project path
 -   `alias` is a string with no punctuation or spaces

 if the project folder exists the alias is registered in the file returned by [`GetCiderAliasFilename`](#GetCiderAliasFilename).
-The result is an error message, empty if successful.
+The shy result is an error message, empty if successful.

-If the alias is already in use you are asked to confirm the change.
+If the alias is already in use Cider asks you to confirm the change.

 ## :fontawesome-solid-code: AddNuGetDependencies